Billy Liar on the Moon

 Billy Liar on the Moon is a 1975 comedy novel by the British writer Keith Waterhouse.
 It is the sequel to his 1959 work Billy Liar.
-It continues the adventures of Billy Fisher, now fully grown-up but still continuing to live in a fantasy world.
+It continues the adventures of Billy Fisher, now grown up but continuing to live in a fantasy world.

 Synopsis

 Billy Fisher, aged 33, lives in Shepford, a (fictitious) town located somewhere south of Birmingham and close to the M1 motorway.
 He works in the Information and Publicity Department of Shepford District Council.
 Shepford is gradually losing what character it had to an ongoing process of insensitive redevelopment and replanning.
 One of Billy's roles is to help put a positive spin on this, and he is involved in preparing the latest edition of the town guidebook, Pageantry with Progress.
 He is married to Jeanette, and lives with her and his widowed mother in a 12th-floor flat on the Fairways estate.
 The marriage is uncomfortable: one cause of friction is that Jeanette has aspirations of moving to a bungalow (nicknamed by Billy "Mortgagedene") on the new out-of-town Mayfield development.

 Billy is also involved in an extramarital affair with Helen Lightfoot, a married woman.
 This relationship is similarly strained, as Helen wants a higher level of emotional commitment from Billy, and often phones him at home or work (sometimes when drunk), attempting to bluff her way past his wife or secretaries by adopting various false identities.
 Billy's head of department is Reggie Rainbell, known to Billy as "Pisspot" on account of his heavy drinking.
 Rainbell is often absent from work, but is also approaching retirement: Billy hopes to succeed to his job.
 Meanwhile, Billy has an inner fantasy life, in which he and his alter ego, a wisecracking American named Oscar, exchange comments on the world around them.